TonyFierce/Melee-Combat-Extended-Resources/Guides/bayonet-configuration.md

 ### Position of the weapon in the character's hands

 Open InventoryItemComponent -> Attributes -> Item Animation Attributes
-Find "Animation IK Pose" parameter
+Find "Animation IK Pose" parameter - it controls which IK pose is used for holding the weapon
-If you properly positioned your 3d model in Blender (or whichever software you used) and imported it into Workbench with the transform settings recommended in my guide, you should set it to:
+If you properly positioned your 3d model in Blender (or whichever software you used) and imported it into Workbench with the transform settings recommended in my guide, you should set the parameter to:
 Melee Combat Extended\Assets\Weapons\MeleeOneHanded\anims\anm\p_melee_1h_ik.anm

 ### Bayonet attachment settings and combat stats

-Open InventoryItemComponent -> Attributes -> Custom Attributes Configure the attributes to make the bayonet work with whatever firearm you want it to This process would be exactly the same in the base game, MCE does not change anything here
+Open InventoryItemComponent -> Attributes -> Custom Attributes
+Configure the attributes to make the bayonet work with whatever firearm you want it to
+This process would be exactly the same in the base game, MCE does not change anything here